iotaledger/susee-streams-poc/management-console/README.md

                     | sensor             | --register-keyload-msg        |
                     ---------------------|--------------------------------

+            As these CLI arguments require the --dev-eui argument the Management-Console performs a DevEUI-Handshake to determine the dev-eui of any suitable Sensor before the initialization process starts.
+Contrary to the --init-multiple-sensors argument the --init-sensor argument will only initialize one single sensor.

             In the automated initialization process all CLI commands and the data that are written to console log by the applications are transported using Command and Confirmation packages that are defined in the binary_persist module of the streams-tools library.